cloudmailin/docs.cloudmailin.com/docs/parsing_email.md

 Notice the call to `skip_before_filter :verify_authenticity_token` to make sure that rails doesn't raise an exception because we have no way of knowing the token.

-Make sure your target is set to http://yourdomain.com/incoming_mails and thats it!
+Then log into [CloudMailin](http://cloudmailin.com) and make sure you set your address to deliver to http://yourdomain.com/incoming_mails and thats it!

 ### Rails (2.3.x)
 First we are going to use the [mail gem](http://github.com/mikel/mail/).
 You could of course use TMail but we personally think mail's much nicer.